ArpitPrd/PathPlanning/Notes.md

 - so the constraint may look like this: [0] * (T-1) * N * Number of Grid Points, this is the row size
 - the total number of deciision varibles int he model this is the col size

+## Points for the Presentation (Mid-Sem)

+- Write the random benchmark (what we plan to meet)

+## Docs for config.json file

+- Supports the following toggling mechanism
+    - Toggle all the equations (turn them on/ off as per req)
+    - toggle the maximisation function
+        - Maximise Coverage with bound of battery consumption
+        - Minimise battery consumption with a min bound on the coverage area

+- model name has two values possible as of now: maximize_coverage, minimize_battery

+- maximize coverage:
+    - worked at battery level B_max = 80
+- minimize battery consumption:
+    - worked at C_min = 5 (because on an average the consumption was 7)

+## @GodShahid please help me in this

+- 1: please help verify the equations if they make sense to you (I have verified the maximise coevrage with battery consumption upper bound, you just have to do the other)
+- 2: please help verify each equation with the code, if they are coherent
+- 3: please see if the maximisation equations are correctly coded
+- 4: Please add your ideas further from here

+Till then I will start with the PPT